In this article

 Generating strong and secure passwords is an important step in protecting your online accounts and personal information.
 A weak or easily guessable password can be easily compromised by hackers or cybercriminals, leading to identity theft, financial loss, and other serious consequences.

-To help you create secure passwords and protect your online accounts, here are some best practices that you should follow:
+To help you generate passwords that are secure and protect your online accounts, here are some best practices that you should follow:

 Use a long password